se-5G00DM04/2023---final-project-team-friday/README.md

 **Different version realesed**
-**2 pipeline, one for branch verification and one for main** **local backend can be accessed by using .rest file**
+**2 pipeline, one for branch verification and one for main** **local backend can be accessed by using .rest file** **Used Githubflow branching Strategy.
+Used two feature branches for frontend and backend**